sergpryimachuk/MilitarySymbologyKit/README.md

 )
 ```

-3. Initialise with one, a valid SIDC code:
+3. Initialise one with a valid SIDC code:

 ```swift
 let symbol = try?
 MilitarySymbol(sidc: "10031004121211000000")